 When readers find errors, we fix them.
 For meaningful strategy changes, we update the page date and add clarifying language so readers can see that the advice changed.

 We do not copy content from Steam forums, Reddit, Wiki pages, or other guide sites.
-If we reference community discoveries, we credit the source and add our own testing or context.
+If we reference community discoveries, we credit the source and add original decision context.
 Duplicate content helps no one.

 We run ads and may use affiliate links to support the site.
 This never influences what we recommend.
 If a build is bad, we say it is bad even if the cards are on sale somewhere.
 Affiliate relationships are disclosed where required by law.